On rights of Muslims in India, Modi says it’s not a democracy if there are no human rights

 On Thursday, at least six Democrats – Alexandria Ocasio-Cortez, Cori Bush, Ilhan Omar, Rashida Tlaib, Jamaal Bowman, and Summer Lee – boycotted Modi’s address at the US Congress.

-the US president was also asked about the boycott by his own party members who have alleged that the Biden administration was overlooking the targeting of religious minorities and a crackdown on dissent in India.
+The US president was also asked about the boycott by his own party members who have alleged that the Biden administration was overlooking the targeting of religious minorities and a crackdown on dissent in India.

 To this, Biden said that he had a “good discussion” about democratic values with the Indian prime minister. “...That’s the nature of our relationship: We’re straightforward with each other, and – and we respect each other,” Biden said. “...It’s a common democratic character of both our countries and our people – our diversity, our culture, our open, tolerant, robust debate.”